 Who Am I?

-Hello, My name is Jared Workman and my wife (Jen) and I, along with our three cats and our three macaws, live in Boulder, Colorado.
+Hello, My name is Jared Workman and my wife (Jen) and I, along with our three cats and our two macaws, live in Boulder, Colorado.
 I was born, on August 17th, 1976 in Albuquerque, New Mexico but lived in the Philadelphia area of Pennsylvania from 6 years old until I was 26.
 I hold a BA in Psychology, a BS in Physics, and a Masters in Astrophysics.
-I will be defending my PhD in Theoretical Astophysics on April 5th, 2010

 I created this site to act primarily as a personal journal and to keep old friends and family abreast of my doings.
 Please feel free to use any of the information contained herein however I ask permission be requested before any of my photographs are used.